 Third course in a sequence of four that develops knowledge and skills required of Certified Industrial Instrumentation Technician.
 Topics include instrument fitters math, instrumentation theory and protective measures for instrumentation.
 Prerequisite: EIT 156 or instructor approval.
 Two lecture; eight lab.
-Fall and spring semester.
+DBN.